martinplaner/felix/README.md

 Automated docker builds are available as [martinplaner/felix](https://hub.docker.com/r/martinplaner/felix/).
 Pull the image with `docker pull martinplaner/felix`.

 The image expects the config file mapped to `/config.yml` and a data volume mounted to `/data`.

+## Documentation

+Developer documentation can be found on [GoDoc](https://godoc.org/github.com/martinplaner/felix).

+User documentation is currently lacking.
+For the moment have a look at the example config and try to figure it out from there.

+## License

+Copyright 2017 Martin Planer.
+All rights reserved.
+Use of this source code is governed by a BSD-style license that can be found in the LICENSE file.